 Psychological Effects

-The psychological effects of anabolic steroid addiction include:
+The key psychological effects of anabolic steroid addiction include:

 - Aggression and irritability: Anabolic steroid users exhibit heightened aggression, referred to as “roid rage,” where irritability becomes excessive and difficult to control.
 This effect arises from increased testosterone levels, which amplify impulsive behavior and lead to violent outbursts or confrontations.
-Neuroimaging techniques in adult males were presented in a study by Batrinos ML. et al. 2012, titled “Testosterone and aggressive behavior in man,” have shown that testosterone activates the amygdala, enhancing its emotional activity and its resistance to prefrontal restraining control.
-The severity varies, but for some, the aggression damages relationships and leads to legal issues.
+According to Chegeni, R.’s 2021 study, ‘Anabolic-androgenic steroid administration increases self-reported aggression in healthy males: a systematic review and meta-analysis of experimental studies.’, anabolic steroids increase self-reported aggression in healthy males by 17.1% overall and by 29.1% with acute administration.

-- Mood swings: Rapid changes in mood, from euphoria to anger or sadness, are common due to fluctuating hormone levels.
-Users feel on top of the world in one moment and are deeply frustrated or sad the next.
-These mood swings are unpredictable and lead to strained relationships as loved ones struggle to manage the erratic behavior.
+- Mood swings: Rapid mood changes, from euphoria to anger or sadness, occur because of fluctuating hormone levels.
+Users feel elated one moment and deeply frustrated the next, straining relationships with loved ones.

-- Depression: Coming off steroids or experiencing dependency leads to severe depression, as the body struggles to regulate mood without the aid of artificial testosterone.
-This effect worsens over time, sometimes leading to suicidal thoughts or actions, especially when combined with withdrawal symptoms.
+- Depression: Coming off steroids or experiencing dependency leads to severe depression as the body struggles to regulate mood without artificial testosterone.
+This effect worsens over time and results in suicidal thoughts, especially during withdrawal.

-- Obsessive focus on physical appearance: Many anabolic steroid users develop body dysmorphia, an obsessive concern with physical appearance, where they are never satisfied with their physique.
-This focus becomes compulsive, with users spending excessive time working out or scrutinizing their appearance, driven by an internalized pressure to maintain or enhance muscle mass.
+- Obsessive focus on physical appearance: Many users develop body dysmorphia, obsessively concerned with their physique.
+This compulsive focus drives excessive workouts and scrutiny of appearance, fueled by pressure to maintain or enhance muscle mass.

 The long-term effects of anabolic steroid addiction include: